e-consult is now live

-We help you manage any chronic illnesses you may have and offer a wide variety of other medical services such as antenatal and postnatal care, minor surgery, childhood vaccinations and well-person check-ups.
+We help you manage any chronic illnesses you may have and offer a wide variety of other medical services such as antenatal and postnatal care, minor surgery, childhood vaccinations and well-person check-ups, Family Planning Clinic, Diabetic Clinic.
 We are a training practice and you may be asked to see qualified doctors who are nearing the end of their GP training.
-If you prefer to see one of the more senior doctors , just let us know.
+Our skilled staff include Practice Nurses, Health Care Assistant who can manage help for long term chronic conditions.

 Our nurses manage many of the conditions that previously used to be managed by doctors- asthma, diabetes and COPD to name a few.

-The Citizens Advice Bureau provide free appointments one day a week and we also have a hypnotherapist available all day Wednesday( fee payable).
+The Citizens Advice Bureau provide free appointments one day a week.

 The practice has wheelchair access and toilet facilities for the disabled.